 Students must not assume that if aid papers are accepted from them in the Financial Aid Office that they automatically qualify for financial aid.
 Students who know or suspect they have possible eligibility issues need to be certain that they make their situations clearly known to the Crowder College financial aid staff.
 Students who are not eligible for financial aid are responsible for all charges incurred regardless of the point in the semester when aid ineligibility is determined.

 E. APPEALS PROCESS

-Students placed on financial aid suspension may appeal in writing to the Crowder College Financial Aid Office.
-Students must provide documentation in accordance with the Crowder College SAP Appeal Form.
+Students placed on financial aid suspension due to what they feel are extenuating circumstances may appeal in writing to the Crowder College Financial Aid Office.
+Appeals are not a guarantee of aid reinstatement.
+Students must provide documentation in accordance with the Suspension Maximum Hour Appeal Form.
 The Financial Aid Office will review each appeal on a case-by-case basis and provide a written response to the appeal.
-If the appeal is denied, the student may then appeal to the Student Services Committee.
+All appeals must be turned in no later than the Monday before the semester/ term starts.
+If the appeal is denied, the student may then resubmit an appeal with corrected documents.
 The student will receive written notification of the committee’s decision.
 The decision of the committee will be final.
 A maximum of two granted appeals will be considered from an individual student.

 Although each student will be notified in writing should he/she fall below satisfactory academic progress standards, it is the student’s responsibility to know his/her standing in regards to this policy.
 Failure to receive notification does not dispute or reverse the termination of a student’s eligibility to receive financial assistance.